THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Coconut oil is an excellent choice because it possesses anti-inflammatory, antibacterial, and antimicrobial properties; I like this brand.

 At first, I began by swishing two tablespoons in my mouth for about five minutes.
 Even though the oil is tasteless, it took some getting used to.

 Now, I’ve worked up to 10-15 minutes several nights each week.
 The longer and more frequent, the better!

 When oil pulling, you can just go about your business.
 No need to stand in the bathroom the entire time!
 I like to oil pull right when I get home while unpacking my bag, tidying up, and/or meal prepping.

-FYI: When finished, be sure not to spit the oil down the sink because it can clog your drain!
+FYI: When finished, DO NOT to spit the oil down your sink because it can clog your drain!
 (I learned this the hard way…) Spitting it in a trash can is best.

 . . . digestion begins the moment food touches our lips.
 As we eat food, our tongues detect its micro- and macronutrients and tell our bodies what enzymes are necessary for digestion.
 If the surface of your tongue isn’t clean, it isn’t going to know what’s what in that 20-ingredient salad!
 If the tongue is unable to accurately dictate what we are consuming, as a result our digestive system will not appropriately break down nutrients.

 Really, you can’t go wrong with oil pulling.
 It’s a “win” on so many fronts, so try it out for yourself!